tomkeuper/BWProxy2023/README.md

 **HOW TO USE**

-All the information you need can be found on its [documentation/ wiki](https://wiki.tomkeuper.com/docs/BedWarsProxy/).
+All the information you need can be found on its [documentation / wiki](https://wiki.tomkeuper.com/docs/BedWarsProxy/).

 **DOWNLOAD**
 - [Latest release](#)